cipherphage/Divvy-platform-API/readme.md

 # Divvy Chicago Bike Platform API Endpoint

 ## Setup
-- `server.js` calls the Divvy station information endpoint: [https://gbfs.divvybikes.com/gbfs/en/station_information.json][1]
+- `dataHandler.js` calls the Divvy station information endpoint: [https://gbfs.divvybikes.com/gbfs/en/station_information.json][1]
-- It also uses a locally stored CSV file (1,108,164 lines) which can be downloaded here (not included in repo): [https://s3.amazonaws.com/divvy-data/tripdata/Divvy_Trips_2019_Q2.zip][2]
+- Uses a locally stored CSV file (1,108,164 lines) which can be downloaded here (not included in repo): [https://s3.amazonaws.com/divvy-data/tripdata/Divvy_Trips_2019_Q2.zip][2]
-- Uses `.env` file to store API key as `API_KEY`.
+- Uses `.env` file to store API key as `API_KEY` and environment as `NODE_ENV`.
-- The app runs on `node start`, in browser go to `localhost:8080`.
+- The app runs on `node server.js` or `npm start`.
 - The app is also Dockerized so you could do:
-  - `docker build -t <user>/divvy_platform_api`
+  - `docker build -t <user>/divvy_platform_api .`
   - `docker run -p 49160:8080 -d <user>/divvy_platform_api`
   - `docker ps`
   - `docker logs <container id>`

 ## Use
-- Wait for data to be initialized before making requests (look for "Data initialized" in terminal or in `combined.log`);
+- The server waits for the data to be initialized before listening for requests.
+If you set `NODE_ENV` to 'production' then it will spawn workers.
 - `localhost:8080` routes:
   - `/station` POST, accepts a station ID (number).
   - `/rider` POST, accepts a station ID (number) or IDs (array) and an optional date (string: YYYY-MM-DD).
   - `/trip` POST, accepts a station ID (number) or IDs (array) and an optional date (string: YYYY-MM-DD).
   - Note: if no date is provided, then yesterday is assumed.
+This should be changed because the data does not cover recent dates.
+- Run `npm test` to run the tests (note: you must change the `NODE_ENV` in `.env` to anything other than 'production'.
+Also, it runs on a timeout so please give it some time (it waits for the data to be initialized)).
+  - `npm test` runs `mocha 'test/**/*.js' --timeout 60000 --reporter nyan`.
+The `NODE_ENV` in `.env` needs to be anything other than 'production' otherwise the tests will attempt to test each worker and fail to find a port.

 ## Basic structure
-- `server.js` calls Express app.
+- `server.js` calls Express app and forks child processes as per # of CPUs.
+This is a naive implementation of the cluster module.
+A library like [pm2][3] should be used in production.
 - `/router/router.js` is where the routes live.
 - `/middleware/middleware.js` is where middleware lives (basic token auth, 404 handler, and input validation).
 - `/dataHandler/dataHandler.js` is where all data processing happens.